(**Update**: Pickmonkey has changed their service to a free-to-try service.)

 I have a confession: I edit all my photos, both blog photos and personal ones.

 Even the family snaps get edited before being uploaded to Facebook or emailed to nanna, let alone before printing them out.

 While a good photo starts at the click of the camera button, you can do a lot with a picture to make it look amazing with a few simple photo edits using a free online photo editing program.

-There are dozens of photo editors available, but today I’m going to talk about PicMonkey* because it’s the one I use and I love and I’ll show you the very easy basic edits that will make your pictures pop as well as a few premium edits that take your photos to the next level.
+There are dozens of photo editors available, but today I’m going to talk about PicMonkey* because it’s the one I use and I love and I’ll show you the very easy basic edits that will make your pictures pop and take your photos to the next level.